b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/frontmatter/dedication/dedication_v1_17072025.md

 ## A Poetic Hallowed Fancy: To Mote and Morsel ##

-To the unseen Dwellers: Root and Runner,
+To the Unseen Dwellers: Root and Runner,
-Soil’s intelligence and earthen Breath —
+Soil’s Intelligence and earthen Breath —
 Mushroom and Mite, Microbe and Mineral,
 all that seethe beneath Our step.